Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Is Berlin friendly to foreigners?

 Yes and no!
 Berlin is a popular destination, with visitors from all over the world.
 However, the customer service can be quite chilly compared to North American standards.
-Remember it’s a cultural thing so there’s no need to take it personally.
+Berlin is known for its “Berliner schnauze”: communication that’s quick-witted and harsh (often bordering on straight-up rude).

 Berlin is a city that rewards exploration.
 Whether you’re interested in history, art, food, or nightlife, the city offers endless possibilities.
 Take time to wander off the tourist track, interact with locals, and discover your own Berlin.